Plasmid: Interaction with chromatin

+Eukaryotic organellar plasmids

-Plant mitochondrial plasmids
+Natural plant mitochondrial plasmids

 The mitochondria of many higher plants contain self-replicating, extra-chromosomal linear or circular DNA molecules which have been considered to be plasmids.
 These can range from 0.7 kb to 20 kb in size.
-The plasmids have been generally classified into to two categories- circular and linear.
+The plasmids have been generally classified into two categories- circular and linear.
 Circular plasmids have been isolated and found in many different plants, with those in Vicia faba and Chenopodium album being the most studied and whose mechanism of replication is known.
 The circular plasmids can replicate using the θ model of replication (as in Vicia faba) and through rolling circle replication (as in C.album).
 Linear plasmids have been identified in some plant species such as Beta vulgaris, Brassica napus, Zea mays, etc. but are rarer than their circular counterparts.

 The function and origin of these plasmids remains largely unknown.
 It has been suggested that the circular plasmids share a common ancestor, some genes in the mitochondrial plasmid have counterparts in the nuclear DNA suggesting inter-compartment exchange.
 Meanwhile, the linear plasmids share structural similarities such as invertrons with viral DNA and fungal plasmids, like fungal plasmids they also have low GC content, these observations have led to some hypothesizing that these linear plasmids have viral origins, or have ended up in plant mitochondria through horizontal gene transfer from pathogenic fungi.